change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 </div>

-The key difference between `.loc` and `.iloc` is that `.loc` relies on the names of the indexes and headers while `.iloc` relies instead on the index and header number.
-Here `df.columns` is providing the all the header names in the `DataFrame` called `df` and letting pandas know that we want a single row, but all of the header in the `DataFrame`.
+The attribute `columns` in the expression `df.columns` is used to retrieve all the header names (column labels) within the DataFrame referred to as `df`.
+It is employed above to inform Pandas that the column values within the DataFrame corresponding to the row labeled 'Sample-1' should be accessed.

 If we were to use `.iloc` instead of `.loc` for the previous example and we know that 'Sample-1' is at index position 0 we would use `df.iloc[0, :]` and get the same result.
-You might notice that we also had to change `df.columns` to `:` when we used `.iloc` this is because `df.columns` provides the names of all the headers which is fine to do with `.loc` but not `.iloc`.
+You might notice that we also had to change `df.columns` to `:` when we used `.iloc` this is because `df.columns` provides the names of all the headers which is fine to do with `.loc` but not `.iloc` since the latter requires indexes, not names (strings).

 <div class="alert alert-secondary" role="alert" markdown="1">